Stock market today: Wall Street drifts after mixed reports on inflation and the economy

 “The question around whether or not there will be one more interest rate hike is yet to be answered,” she said.

-Rising crude oil prices have put particular pressure on inflation since the summer, and they rallied again Thursday.
-A barrel of benchmark U.S. crude rose 1.7% to $84.96.
-Brent crude, the international standard, gained 1.9% to $87.43 per barrel.
+Rising crude oil prices have put extra pressure on inflation since the summer, and they rallied again Thursday.
+A barrel of benchmark U.S. crude rose 1.7% to $84.92.
+Brent crude, the international standard, gained 1.6% to $87.17 per barrel.

+Higher oil prices add costs across the economy, and airlines are particularly hurt because fuel is one of their biggest expenses.

-On Wall Street, Delta Air Lines rose 0.5% after it reported stronger profit for the summer than analysts expected.
+Delta Air Lines fell 2% despite reporting stronger profit for the summer than analysts expected.
 It also said it's seeing encouraging trends for bookings going into the holiday season.

 It’s at the head of a reporting season for S&P 500 companies that could mark a return to profit growth following three straight quarters of declines.